-We all know what Elvis Presley, the King of Rock and Roll, did for country music, but what would country music be without the Queen of Rockabilly?
-Without Wanda Jackson, country music and rock and roll just wouldn't be the same.
+We all know what Elvis Presley, the King of Rock 'n' Roll, did for country music, but what would country music be without the Queen of Rockabilly?
+Without Wanda Jackson's contributions as a vocalist and guitarist, country music and rock 'n' roll just wouldn't be the same.

-To celebrate this Oklahoma native, American treasure and Rock and Roll Hall of Fame member who's been cranking out top-ten country hits since 1955, here are some of Wanda Jackson's very best songs.
+To celebrate this Maud, Oklahoma native, American treasure and Rock and Roll Hall of Fame member who's been cranking out Top 10 country hits since 1955, here are some of Jackson's very best songs.

 15. "Fujiyama Mama"